-I hereby nominate

-for the position of Chairman of the Eastern Metropolitan Regional Council Audit Committee for the term of Office commencing on the date of the election and continuing until the next ordinary elections day and/or other circumstances occur in accordance with section 5.11 of the Local Government Act 1995.
+Regional Council Audit Committee for the term of Office il the next ordinary elections day and/or other circumstances tent Act 1995.

+Date

 hereby certify that I accept the above nomination to the

-the position of Chairman of the Eastern Metropolitan Regional Council Audit Committee.
+nal Council Audit Committee.

+Date

 ^{} This certificate is to be completed when a Representative is nominated by another Representative.